Smokey95/AIN_Computer_Networks/README.md

 ---

-This repository is intended for the lecture **Computer Networks"", formally known as *Rechnernetze*
+This repository is intended for the lecture **Computer Network**, formally known as *Rechnernetze*

+The lecture is part of the study program AIN (Applied Computer Science) at HTWG Konstanz.

 See the several tasks below.